LappleApple/Teaminess-as-a-Service/README.md

 To volunteer for this experiment, please send an email briefly describing a goal that you and your team wish to achieve through your project participation; any obstacles or struggles you’re facing; how many participants you’ll bring from your side; and what you’re like to gain most from your participation.”

 ## The Framework
-Over four weeks, meet with the participants virtually for four 60/75-minute sessions.
+Over four weeks, meet with the participants virtually for four 45-/60-minute retrospective-style sessions.

 ### Effective user research
 Before the session, ask the participants how they connect with users to verify hypotheses.
 Depending on their level of investment, either teach them the basics (focusing on why user research is important) or, if they’re beyond the basics, tricks and tips on how to generate more valuable feedback + integrate it into their development processes.